stefanches7/markdown-cv/index.md

 <hr>
 `04.2021-07.2021`
 Application Engineer at __Mentalab__
--  • I have developed BCI tasks like Motor Imagery and worked on the signal processing. <br> This helped to advertise the EEG device.
+-  • Developed BCI use cases to advertise the EEG device.
 <hr>
 `10.2020-03.2021`
 IT Architecture Developer at __STABL GmbH__
--  • Improved the remote control of battery racks and code quality in the company, <br> which saved maintenance costs by 70%.
+-  • Improved the remote control of battery racks and code quality in the company, saving maintenance costs by 70%.
 <hr>
 `05.2019-08.2019`
 Google Summer of Code '19 Student with __International Neuroinformatics Coordination Facility__